 EXSC 200L Nutrition: Macronutrients and Energy Metabolism (4, Fa) Gastrointestinal physiology and energy metabolism as it relates to macronutrient intake.
 Theories and principles of regulation of energy status and acute and chronic effects of exercise.
 Lecture, 3 hours; laboratory, 3 hours.
-Prerequisite: BISC 120L or BISC 121L; BISC 220L or BISC 221L.
+Prerequisite: BISC 220L or BISC 221L.